Where you can make a positive impact towards net zero

 - Using the information elsewhere on these web pages and the Delivering a Net Zero NHS report, you could start with a personal assessment of your working life.
 For example, how often you travel to work.

 - Being mindful of the importance of patient needs and clinical outcomes.
-For example, people with dysphagia may need plastic straws so a blanket ban isn’t realistic, however you might be able to influence change by directing your procurement lead to the single use plastic reduction pledges such as those in the NHS long term plan’ NHS long term plan.
+For example, people with dysphagia may need plastic straws so a blanket ban isn’t realistic, however you might be able to influence change by directing your procurement lead to the single use plastic reduction pledges such as those in the NHS Long Term Plan.

 Healthcare’s environmental footprint